Micky Adams

 He joined Nottingham Forest as assistant manager, taking charge for one Premier League game in a caretaker capacity.
 He returned to management with Brighton & Hove Albion in April 1999.
 He led the club to the Third Division title in 2000–01, winning the division's Manager of the Season award for a second time.
 He then moved to Leicester City as an assistant before finally being named the club's manager in April 2002.
 He took the club to the Premier League as First Division runners-up in 2002–03.
 However, he tendered his resignation in October 2004, failing to keep the club in the top flight.
 He took charge at former club Coventry City in January 2005, though he lost his job in January 2007.

-He returned to Brighton in May 2008, though his second spell in charge would only last nine months.
+He returned to Brighton in May 2008, though his second spell in charge only lasted for nine months.
 He was appointed manager of Port Vale in June 2009 before departing for Sheffield United in December 2010.
-He failed to prevent United from being relegated into League One and was sacked in May 2011; this enabled him to return to Port Vale as manager.
+He failed to prevent United from being relegated into League One and was dismissed in May 2011; this enabled him to return to Port Vale as manager.
 Despite starting the season in administration, he led Vale to promotion into League One in 2012–13.
 He resigned as Vale manager in September 2014 and took charge at Tranmere Rovers the following month.
 He left Tranmere with the club bottom of the Football League in April 2015.
 He managed Irish side Sligo Rovers for three months starting in August 2015.
 After leaving management in 2015, he started his football consultancy business.